MakeSchool-Tutorials/Makestagram-Swift-V3/P24-Social-Login/content.md

 >
 **Skip** steps 1 and 2.
 You have already installed the Facebook SDK via Cocoapods.
 >
 To finish the configuration for Facebook login, you'll need to follow steps 3 through 5.
-You don't need to complete steps 6-10 because we'll be using `FirebaseAuthUI` to handle our Facebook login UI.
+You don't need to complete steps 6-10 because we'll be using `FirebaseUI` to handle our Facebook login UI.

 # Setting Up Firebase for Facebook Login